<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 5 Ways to Lower Your Company's Electric Bill

-June 2021
+June 17, 2021

 Many business owners think of their company's electric bill as inevitable.
-Although it's a large and oftentimes painful expense, most simply pay it with a grimace and move on to the next task.
+Although it's a large and often painful expense, most pay it with a grimace and move on to the next task.
 With the summer heat already making its presence known, it's worth taking a minute to consider a few simple ways to shore up your company's energy consumption to help offset the rising temperatures and power bills.
 To get you started, we've assembled the following five easy tips for quick energy savings.

 1. Idle non-essential equipment when not in use

-You might be surprised at how much energy computers, printers, monitors, and other equipment guzzle up, even when they're not being used but are simply left on.
+You might be surprised at how much energy computers, printers, monitors, and other equipment guzzle up, even when they're not being used but are left on.
 Turning off equipment overnight or switching it into sleep mode will ensure you're not paying for idle electricity you're not using.
 Have someone do a nightly walkthrough of your office to ensure everything is turned off properly, including microwaves and coffeemakers.

 2. Sign up for an energy efficiency consultation or audit